 One of the many college rites of passage, laundry is one of those things best experienced and mastered early on.
 Williams makes it relatively painless - each one of the first-year buildings has a large number of washers and dryers available.
 Laundry is managed by Dining Services.

 Laundry is FREE for all on-campus students.

-This is where you will pick up your room key (Williams, Sage, Lehman) or room code (Armstrong, Dennett, Mills, Pratt), and your brand-new official Williams student ID.
+This is where you will pick up your room key (Williams, Sage, Tyler Annex) or room code (Armstrong, Dennett, Mills, Pratt), and your brand-new official Williams student ID.

 Step Two: Go to your residence hall, find your room, and move your things in.
 Remember to pack lightly and in multiple smaller boxes/bins, to make it easier on yourself to move in!
 (You can always ship things in later to pick up at the Mailroom.)

 Step Three: find your Junior Advisors (JA's).
 They'll welcome you, introduce you to others in your entry, and let you know about first-year orientation, or what we at Williams call "First Days."

 Be sure to visit the Dean's Office Website for more information about Getting Here & Moving In